weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 toc: true
 ---

 We have come a long way in a short time.
-So far, we have spun up a Weaviate database and then added a schema before populating the database with objects.
+So far, we have spun up an instance of Weaviate and then added a schema before populating it with objects.

-Now, let's take a look at how to put the Weaviate database to work by performing queries.
+Now, let's take a look at how to put Weaviate to work by performing queries.

-By the end of this section, you will have performed vector and scalar searches separately as well as in combination to retrieve individual objects or aggregations.
+By the end of this section, you will have performed vector and scalar searches separately as well as in combination to retrieve individual objects and aggregations.

 ## Prerequisites